bitrise-io/devcenter/_articles/en/reviews/Sign up/Sign in/signing-up-with-email-draft.md

 {% include message_box.html type="info" title="Trial after signing up" content="If you sign up for a free account, you will automatically be granted a two-week trial on our Developer plan.
 This includes:

-* 45 minutes of build time
+* 45 minutes of build time.
-* 1000 builds a month
+* 1000 builds a month.
-* a maximum of 100 team members
+* A maximum of 100 team members.

 Read more about the available plans on the [Pricing](https://www.bitrise.io/pricing/teams) page!"%}